Hawking (2004 film): Plot

 With his mind fired up, Stephen begins to work away at the implications of Penrose's discovery and starts to home in on the idea of a singularity.
 With remarkable insight – a real Eureka moment – he asks himself: what would happen if you ran Penrose's maths backwards?
 Instead of something collapsing into nothingness, what if nothingness exploded into something?
 And what if you applied this not to a star but to the whole universe?
 Answer: the universe really could have originated in a big bang.
 At last, Stephen enters a period of feverish academic work.
 He applies Penrose's theorems for collapsing stars to the universe itself.
 Justifying Sciama's faith in him, he produces a PhD of real brilliance and profound implications.
 In theory, at least, the big bang could have happened.
-Two years after his initial diagnosis, Stephen is not only still very much alive, but has played a part in a great scientific breakthrough which revolutionises the way we think about the universe.
+Two years after his initial diagnosis, Stephen is not only still very much alive, but has played a part in a great scientific breakthrough which revolutionises the way people think about the universe.
 Today, the scientific consensus is that the universe started with a big bang: billions of years ago, a cosmic explosion brought space and time into existence.

 A secondary, interwoven storyline follows a different but connected scientific quest.
 Unbeknownst to Hawking, just as he was being diagnosed in 1963, two American scientists were embarking on their own scientific mission.
 Their research was to produce hard evidence to support Hawking's theoretical work.
-We encounter Arno Allan Penzias and Robert Woodrow Wilson in a hotel room in Stockholm in 1978.
+Arno Allan Penzias and Robert Woodrow Wilson are encountered in a hotel room in Stockholm in 1978.
 They are being interviewed about their discovery on the eve of receiving the Nobel Prize for Physics.
 They describe how, in the hills above New Jersey, they scanned the skies with a radio-telescope, and began to pick up a strange radio signal from space.
 In time, the two scientists came to realise that they had detected the left-over heat of the first, ancient explosion that had created the universe.
 They had found the physical proof of the big bang.